-Typically, we like to leverage products wherever possible – like Magento & ATG for eCommerce or Sharepoint, Drupal & Adobe for Content Management.
-But for unique ideas and business models, sometimes, it's not possible to do that.
+Typically, we leverage quality products wherever possible – like Magento and ATG for eCommerce or Sharepoint, Drupal and Adobe for Content Management.
+But for unique ideas and business models, sometimes it's necessary to start from scratch.
 Whether you're an entrepreneur who's looking to build the next Dropbox,

-Uber or Spotify or you're a business who needs better software to fit around your ops, we treat custom software development in a modular fashion: building out the custom components where necessary, and seamlessly integrating existing products to minimize your risk, the overall project timeline, and cost to implement.
+Uber or Spotify or you're a business who just needs better software to fit around your ops, we treat custom software development in a modular fashion: We build out custom components where necessary, and seamlessly integrate existing products to minimize your risk, overall project timeline, and cost to implement.

 Enterprise software refers to the applications and software systems developed or commissioned internally by companies.
 They are either tailor-made from scratch or purchased from third-party vendors and heavily customized for an organization's business.

 Up until the mid-1970's just about all software applications were limited to enterprises, due to the fact that enterprises were the only ones that could afford computers.
 Organizations such as Oracle, SAS and J.D.
 Edwards were the early movers when it came to delivering powerful database and accounting software solutions.

 In recent years, cloud computing and Software as a Service (SaaS) offerings like Salesforce have shaken up the enterprise software space.
 Yet despite such innovation the traditional issues of developing and introducing an enterprise application into a business remains relatively the same.